node-ipc/node-ipc/README.md

 ----
 ##### disconnect

-``ipc.disconnect(id)``
+`ipc.disconnect(id)`

-Used to disconnect a client from a Unix, TCP or TLS socket.
-The socket and its refrence will be removed from memory and the ``ipc.of`` scope.
+Used to disconnect a client from a Unix, Windows, TCP or TLS socket.
+The socket and its refrence will be removed from memory and the `ipc.of` scope.
 This can be local or remote.
 UDP clients do not maintain connections and so there are no Clients and this method has no value to them.

 | variable | required | definition |
 |----------|----------|------------|